chphr/christoph-rieger/_drafts/2023-09-20-Google-Sheets-Stocks.md

 ## Closing Words

-What are your favorite Visual Studio Code extensions when using Tailwind CSS?
-Let me know in the comments below!
+Have you tried generating Dungeons & Dragons or Pathfinder maps using Midjourney?
+As an avid D&D player I am always looking forward to find new ways to enhance the gaming experience.
+Let me know in the comments below which prompts yielded the best results for you!